 Sometimes when your husband goes out to cabin restaurants* and dance clubs for a few nights in a row undercover with a team of international investigators, and you’re stuck at home reading a bunch of graphic anti-trafficking literature, the spirit and power and might of God pours out from the ceiling and drowns you.
 This is an excerpt from one of my feature articles that will publish in December about that experience.

 *Cabin restaurants are brothels in disguise.
 And not even very good disguise- sometimes if you order food at the “restaurants” they have to go down the street buy it to bring it back ;)

-There was one last person to meet in our interviews with Tiny Hands staff: Jeff B, the Vice President of Freedom Operations and basically the driving force behind Tiny Hands’ field research.
+There was one last person to meet in our interviews with Tiny Hands staff: Jeff B, the Director of Freedom Operations and basically the driving force behind Tiny Hands’ field research.
 This was the guy everyone kept telling us we had to meet.
 He was flying in that morning from Thailand.

 I was a tiny bit intimidated.
 I couldn’t imagine what this guy would be like.
 Jet setter?
 James Bond?
 Leather jacket?
 Motorcycle?

 One of those four was correct—he did drive a motorcycle.
 But he was completely unassuming, I suppose the way an undercover investigator should be, sat down and described his approach in ways I could understand.